1. What is the NBA G League?

 29. What is the NBA G League Winter Showcase?

 NBA G League Winter Showcase is the NBA G League’s annual in-season scouting event, when all of its teams converge in one city to play in front of NBA general managers and player personnel executives from all 30 NBA teams.
-The 2021 event — Dec.
-19-22 in Las Vegas, Nevada — marked the 17th Showcase.
+The 2022 event — Dec.
+19-22 in Las Vegas, Nevada — marked the 18th Showcase.
+The 2023 event will relocate to Orlando, Florida after the G League announced a sponsorship deal with Hyatt.

 Showcase traditionally coincides with the time when NBA teams can begin signing players to 10-day contracts, since the majority of the players signed to 10-day contracts are GATORADE Call-Ups from the NBA G League.